unt-libraries/django-name/README.md

 ## Development

 There are three ways to set up this environment locally.
-Only use the traditional setup IF you absolutely cannot use Docker or Podman.

 ## Docker